-Now that our squash is cut into slices, we can get to work on the maple butter for our baked acorn squash.
+Now that our squash is cut into slices, we can get to work on the maple butter.
 Here are the ingredients you’ll need:

 - butter- I used salted butter.
 If you use unsalted butter, add a little extra salt at the end!